Deciding to renovate your kitchen is a big deal, and it’s something on which you can save a considerable amount of money.

 Tip 2: Save on your appliances

 Shop in the sales and don’t be afraid to negotiate prices if you are buying one or more large appliances for your kitchen.
 Consumer Reports found that 75% of people who did haggle the price were able to save an average of $100 as well as free delivery and installation of new appliances and a complimentary hauling away of the old.

 If the flat pack kitchen provider doesn’t have a showroom where you can touch the kitchen and see how the drawers slide and the cabinets close, look elsewhere.

-Kitchen Shack has three convenient showroom locations available throughout Victoria, and we’re open seven days a week.
+Kitchen Shack has convenient showroom locations available throughout Victoria, and we’re open seven days a week.
 So stop on by to speak with one of our passionate Melbourne kitchen designers today!